Trump’s Day 1 promises are ambitious – and controversial

 Mr. Trump is likely to focus initially on his domestic policy agenda.
 Exit polls showed the economy and immigration topping voter concerns, and those are policy areas where Mr. Trump appears eager to show quick results.

-Sunday night, the president-elect announced that Tom Homan, former acting Immigration and Customs Enforcement director, will serve as “border czar,” in charge of the boundaries with Mexico and Canada as well as U.S. airspace and coastline.
+On Sunday night, the president-elect announced that Tom Homan, former acting Immigration and Customs Enforcement director, will serve as “border czar,” in charge of the boundaries with Mexico and Canada as well as U.S. airspace and coastline.
 Mr. Homan’s position does not require Senate confirmation; he stepped down from the first Trump administration after his brash style hindered his confirmation.

 Also on tap to fill a senior White House role is longtime Trump aide Stephen Miller, a well-known hard-liner on immigration.
 Multiple outlets have reported that Mr. Miller will be deputy chief of staff for policy, a title that is likely to understate his influence.
 Vice President-elect JD Vance posted his congratulations on X.